Non-reciprocal Light-harvesting Nanoantennae Made by Nature

 Two further subtleties in the structure of LH1 are important.
 First, the RC contained in the LH1 has a non-heme iron.
-Second, for some spieces the ring of the LH1-RC complex has a mysterious opening, perhaps with a polypeptide termed PufX presented over there\citep{Holden-Dye2008,Olsen2017}.
+Second, for some species the ring of the LH1-RC complex has an opening, perhaps with a polypeptide termed PufX or W present over that region ~\citep{Holden-Dye2008,Olsen2017}.

-Many such structures have been subsequently analyzed\citep{Cogdell1999}, some of which we list in Table \ref{more}.
-Symmetries are notably unaltered even under strained conditions for LH3, i.e., a variant of LH2\citep{McLuskey2001}.
+Molecular data show that photosystems I/II of algae and plants likely evolved from the photosystems of green-sulfur bacteria; there are hence many analogous functions and similar structures, except with more sophisticated material such as not only non-heme iron but even manganese ($Mn$) are presented at their RC~\citep{Mueh2013,Semenov2011}.

+On the other hand, we do not know much about the structure of archaea photosynthetic unit yet, which were classified as separate to bacteria only in the 1970s.
+Amongst them {\it Haloquadratum walsbyi} (Hqr. in genus abbreviation) inhabiting in hypersaline environments was discovered by Anthony Walsby in 1980~\citep{Walsby1980,Walsby2005}.
+It grows by using simple carbon-containing compounds leaked from other microbes in the salty lakes as energy sources, but can also convert light into usable energy.
+Its cell, which is the basic photosynthetic unit in compare to the LH of bacteria, is square-like shape with sharp corners and edges measure about $2 - 5~ \mu m$ while its thickness is only around $0.1 - 0.2~ \mu m$, unlike the spherical or cylindrical shape of many other organisms, with a cross-shape dark line on its surface.
+The cell wall consists of bacteriorhodopsin and surface layer (S-layer) glycoproteins~\citep{Bolhuis2006}.